I-lost-everytime/summer-of-bitcoin-prs/README.md

 - **PR_LINK:** https://github.com/getAlby/bitcoin-connect/pull/361
 - **STATUS:** Open
-- **PROBLEM:** Non-semantic divs prevented keyboard and screen-reader access.
+- **PROBLEM:** The bc-pay-button relied on non-semantic div elements for user interaction, preventing reliable keyboard navigation and limiting screen-reader support in a payment-related component.
+  Inaccessible payment interactions can block users entirely and reduce trust in financial tooling.
-- **SOLUTION:** Refactored to semantic button with aria-live announcements.
+- **SOLUTION:** Refactored the component to use a semantic button element, added appropriate ARIA attributes, and introduced aria-live announcements to communicate state changes to assistive technologies.
 - **TECH:** TypeScript, Lit, ARIA
 - **SCOPE:** Accessibility